syedhamzazaidi/syedhamzazaidi.github.io/index.md

     subtext: Here's a little bit about me
     content: >
         I'm interested in working on Artifical Intelligence / Machine Learning Projects - especially Computer Vision.
 Apart from coding, I also enjoy reading and writing.
+        This website is currently a work-in-progress.
+Please ignore any incom

     stats:
         -